TwoFin/Beyond_Infinity/README.md

 PEXIP_CLIENTAPI_TAG - call_tag to use for ClientAPI

-PEXIP_CLIENTAPI_NAME - display name to use, also checked for ClientAPI
+PEXIP_CLIENTAPI_NAME - display name to use for ClientAPI

 ## Current Features and Functions Overview